The Five Ordered Steps of Problem-Solving

 less stress,

-- Ask "What would I advise a friend to do?"
+- "What would I advise a friend to do?"

-- Avoid feeling like making a decision is locking you in by realizing that
+- Avoid feeling like making a decision both commits you to one

 - You may be able to try out an option before committing to it (e.g., renting